 Monthly Archives: December 2025

-The chapter begins with a definition of emotion regulation and highlights some assumptions buried in the definition.
-“Emotion regulation consisgts of the extrinsic and intrinsic processes responsible for monitoring, evaluaing, and modifying emotional reactions, especialy their intensive and temporaral features, to accomplish one’s goal (Thompson, 1994, pp. 27-28).”
+Their chapter begins with a definition of emotion regulation and highlights some assumptions buried in the definition.
+“Emotion regulation consists of the extrinsic and intrinsic processes responsible for monitoring, evaluaing, and modifying emotional reactions, especially their intensive and temporaral features, to accomplish one’s goal (Thompson, 1994, pp. 27-28).”
 Assumption 1 is that regulation affects the dynamics of positve or negative emotion, changing intensity, duration, or pacing.
 This is situation specific and dependent on individual emotional goals.
 Assumption 2 is that the efficacy of a given strategy depends on the individual’s overall goals in the situation and is different for children from adults.
 Individual differences in temperamental reactivity are part of the situation.
 Assumption 3 is that emotion regulation can be self-regulation or regulation by others.
 Assumption 4 is that emotional monitoring and evaluation are part of the process and are skills that develop over childhood.

 The authors next list six characteristics of the developmental progression of emotion regulation: 1) move from other regulation to self-regulation; 2) increasingly numerous and complex strategies; 3) strategies become increasingly emotion-specific; 4) social and personal goals motivating regulation become increasingly complex; 5) individual differences emerge and stabilize; 6) executive function and language are increasingly involved in emotion regulation.